CodecoolGlobal/solar-watch-security-java-soosdsara/README.md

 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-A small application that simply shows us the time of sunrise and sunset by entering a date and city.
+It is a small application that simply shows the time of sunrise and sunset by entering a date and city, using two external APIs.

 [![Login Screen Shot][login-screenshot]]

 ### Built With

 <a id="built-with"></a>

 * [![JavaScript][JavaScript.com]][JavaScript-url]